Criminal Defence for Chinese Citizens in the UK

 Chinese underground banking and money laundering

-Underground banking involves paying the amount required to be remitted overseas into a bank account controlled by a Chinese IVTS provider, who then arranges for a reciprocal payment to be made into a bank account of the remitter's choice in the UK (or wherever the chosen destination is).
+Underground banking works by paying money into a bank account controlled by a Chinese IVTS provider, who then arranges for an equivalent payment to be made into the recipient’s chosen account in the UK or elsewhere.

-This is done by utilising cash generated from crime in the UK to settle separate and unconnected inward Underground Banking remittances to Chinese citizens in the UK.
-The cash is often deposited into ‘mule accounts’ held by Chinese students as the first steps in the process.
+Recent UK money laundering cases have highlighted how this system is abused to conceal criminal proceeds.
+Criminal cash generated in the UK is used to settle unrelated Underground Banking remittances owed to Chinese citizens in the UK.
+The cash is often first deposited into mule accounts, frequently held by Chinese students.

 Daigou